Verkeerd/recommendation_engine_sp/README.md

 We assume you already have access to the mongodb database and have transferred this to a local mongo server.

 Clone this repository.
 Install pgadmin.
-Create a local database and run the file make_web_shop_simple.ddl with the query tool in pgadmin.
+Create a local database and run the file make_webshop_database.ddl with the query tool in pgadmin.
 You are now ready use this project.

 # Design